Skip to content

 The Bund

 Head towards the river from Home Farm and you'll find the Bund path, which you can climb up to enjoy a bird's-eye view of the River Mersey and Liverpool John Lennon Airport.
-Through the slowly bearer trees in autumn, you can enjoy a special elevated view of the Hall.
+Through the bare trees in winter, you can enjoy a special elevated view of the Hall.
 Take a seat on one of the benches to enjoy a picnic, watch overwintering birds and spot planes flying over your head.

 Explore the wider estate